kshitijaucharmal/ConceptForge/README.md

 # Concept Forge - OpenGL Game Engine

 *Above: A demo of early simulation logic running in Concept Forge.*

 ---

 **Concept Forge** is a lightweight, modular game/simulation engine built using modern **C++**, **OpenGL**, and **Python**.
-Designed for performance, flexibility, and expressiveness, it allows you to prototype and build everything from real-time simulations to experimental gameplay systems — with full control from both C++ and Python.
+Designed for performance, flexibility, and expressiveness, it allows you to prototype and build everything from real-time simulations to experimental gameplay systems — with full control from both C++ and Python, and the main thing, **Natural Langauge!!**

+Just say the word, and it'll do it for you.

 Built in public.
 Built to scale.
 An evolving foundation for creative and technical experiments.